-Some thoughts about a movie and other things
+Some thoughts about a movie - and news from The Freedom Bus tour!

 While the movie depicts the struggle for freedom by black Africans through the character of Steve Biko - and this is done fairly well, most of the time is spent depicting the struggle of the white editor trying to get out of the country to write a book about the events.

 "This movie promises to be an honest account of the turmoil in South Africa but turns into a routine cliff-hanger about the editor's flight across the border.
 It's sort of a liberal yuppie version of that Disney movie where the brave East German family builds a hot-air balloon and floats to freedom.
 The problem with this movie is similar to the dilemma in South Africa: Whites occupy the foreground and establish the terms of the discussion, while the 80 percent nonwhite majority remains a shadowy, half-seen presence in the background."